whitepau/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_template/README.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
+| Hardware                          | Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) Intel® FPGA 3rd party / custom platforms with oneAPI support (and SYCL USM support) Note: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® Quartus Prime Pro Edition <br> Siemens® Questa® Intel® FPGA Starter Edition
 | What you will learn               | Best practices for creating and managing a oneAPI FPGA project
 | Time to complete                  | 10 minutes

+***Notice**: SYCL Unified Shared Memory (USM) host allocations (and therefore the code in this tutorial) are only supported for the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) with USM support (i.e., intel_s10sx_pac:pac_s10_usm)*

 ## Purpose

 Use this project as a starting point when you build designs for the Intel® oneAPI FPGA compiler.
-It includes a CMake build system to abstract away the need to know all the various command-line flags for the compiler, and a simple single-source design to serve as an example.
+It includes a CMake build system to automate selecting the various command-line flags for the oneAPI FPGA compiler, and a simple single-source design to serve as an example.
 You can customize the build flags by modifying the top part of `src/CMakeLists.txt`: if you want to pass additional flags to the Intel® oneAPI FPGA compiler, you can change the `USER_FLAGS` and `USER_HARDWARE_FLAGS` variables defined in `src/CMakeLists.txt`.

+> **Note**: The code sample in this design only uses USM for improved code simplicity as compared with buffers/accessors.
+The included CMake build system can be used for designs that do not use USM.

 | Variable              | Description                                                                                                                                                                       |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|